 Our commitment to respect human rights.

+Our approach to modern slavery is part of our overall approach.
 We are committed to making sure there is no modern slavery in our operations.

 One of our values is to ‘care more’.
 We care more about our customers, our people, and our communities – the societies we are part of.

 Human rights concerns all of us, and are also core to our business interests.

 We work across our business to deliver consistently on our commitments to:

 - treat our customers fairly and protect their right to privacy

 - engage with our suppliers on human rights matters